Agsu District: Education

-69 schools providing general education, 5 out-of-school and pre-school institutes, 6 hospitals, 18 ambulatory-polyclinics, 22 doctor's assistant-mama dispensaries, a cultural palace, 10 cultural houses, 47 libraries, a music school for children and a history-ethnographical museum operate in the district.
+The district has 69 schools providing general education, 5 out-of-school and preschool institutes, 6 hospitals, 18 ambulatory-polyclinics, 22 doctor's assistant-mama dispensaries, a cultural palace, 10 cultural houses, 47 libraries, a music school for children, and a history-ethnographical museum.

-In 1954, the first newspaper "Yeni Hayat" ("New Life") was published in the district.
+In 1954, the first newspaper, "Yeni Hayat" ("New Life") was published in the district.
 Then, the inter-regional newspaper "Irali" ("Forward") was published in 1961 and the newspaper "Birlik" ("Unity") was published in 1966.
-Nowadays, the newspaper "Agsu" which is an agency of the Executive Government of Agsu district is published in the district.
-The newspaper was registered in the Ministry of Justice of Azerbaijan Republic, on January 13, 2003.
+Nowadays, the newspaper "Agsu" which is an agency of the executive government of the Agsu district, is published in the district.
+The newspaper was registered in the Ministry of Justice of the Azerbaijan Republic on January 13, 2003.

 Politics

-Regional organization of 16 political parties and regional department of 16 social-political organizations (including, 3 non-governmental organizations) operate in the district.
-The regional organization of New Azerbaijan Party in Agsu district takes an important role in the social-political, cultural life of the district.
+Regional organization of 16 political parties and regional departments of 16 social-political organizations (including, 3 non-governmental organizations) operate in the district.
+The regional organization of New Azerbaijan Party in Agsu district takes an important role in the sociopolitical and cultural life of the district.
 The main organizations of YAP were founded in the district, in the beginning of 1993.
-Constituent Assembly was held in November, 1993.
+The Constituent Assembly was held in November, 1993.